vault713/wallet713/docs/usage.md

 ### Getting started

 When you run the wallet for the first time, the wallet will create a config file for you and also generate your public/private keypairs which you need to use your 713.grinbox address.
 Running `config` displays your current configuration.
+The configuration file will be located in `~/.grin/wallet713.toml`.

 Iniate a new wallet:
 ```